f4exb/sdrangel/plugins/channelrx/demodchirpchat/readme.md

 ![ChirpChat Demodulator message bytes window](../../../doc/img/ChirpChatDemod_message_binary.png)

   - 1: Timestamp in HH:NN:SS format
   - 2: Sync word.
 This is the sync word (byte) displayed in hex.
-Corrsponds to (A.5) in the current message.
+Corresponds to (A.5) in the current message.
   - 3: De-chirped signal level.
 This is the de-chirped signal level in dB.
-Corrsponds to (5) in the current message.
+Corresponds to (5) in the current message.
   - 4: De-chirped signal to noise ratio.
 This is the de-chirped signal to noise ratio in dB.
-Corrsponds to (6) in the current message.
+Corresponds to (6) in the current message.
   - 5: Header FEC status.
 Corresponds to (A.12) indicator in the current message:
     - **n/a**: unknown or not applicable
     - **err**: unrecoverable error